Q. Who decides to close the campus or to cancel or delay classes?

 Q. What if I work or take classes at an off-campus facility that is affiliated with TU?

-A. Off-campus programs and courses (at the HEAT Center, for example) adhere to the announcements of the off-campus facility.
+A. Off-campus programs and courses (at TU in Northeastern Maryland, for example) adhere to the announcements of the off-campus facility.
 TU’s announcements apply only to the main campus, including Towson City Center, 7400 York Road and Terracedale.

 Q. What is the difference between liberal leave and administrative leave for employees?